75th anniversary of end of WWII is mostly virtual amid virus | WTOP

 On Wednesday, the 75th anniversary of the surrender, some of those same men who served the United States weren’t able to return to the Missouri in Hawaii’s Pearl Harbor because of the world’s new war against the coronavirus.

-Because of the threat of the virus, the ceremony was scaled down to about 50 people who gathered on the ship that hosted the surrender in 1945, all local veterans and government officials.
+Because of the threat of the virus, the ceremony was scaled down to about 50 people, with local veterans and government officials gathering on the USS Missouri in masks.
+The names were read of surviving WWII veterans, including 14 who were on the ship the day the Japanese surrendered.

-He ended his keynote address by building a case for a strong military for the future.

-Organizers limited the ceremony less than two weeks before the anniversary because of a surge in coronavirus cases in Hawaii and other parts of the nation.
-That left dozens of veterans in their 90s or beyond giving what could be their final salute from afar.

-Jerry Pedersen, 95, was a U.S. Marine when he witnessed the end of World War II on the deck of the Missouri.
-On the 75th anniversary, Pedersen and his surviving comrades who live on the mainland watched a livestream of the event from their homes instead of seeing it in person on the ship as they had planned.
+Jerry Pedersen, 95, was one of them, watching history unfold as a young Marine.
+He and his comrades who live in the mainland U.S. had to watch a livestream of the ceremony from home instead of on the decks of the battleship as planned.

 “Well, I was very disappointed, yes.
 I was hoping to maybe see a friend or two,” he said.
 “I just want to share with at least my family and a couple of other folks some of the feelings that I was going to express when I got there.”